What is the Best Drillable Wood Filler? (2023)

 The most important step is filling the wood.
 With your putty knife, you can squeeze the wood filler into the area, beginning at the edges.

-For safety purposes, it’s a good idea to overfill the space if the filler contracts slightly or deforms during drying.
+For safety purposes, I’d recommend overfilling the space if the filler contracts slightly or deforms during drying.

 Step #4: Drying Time